danvk/aoc2020/README.md

 There are very efficient ways to calculate the multiplicative inverse of a number mod a prime, but my brute force solution worked fine in practice.

+Apparently this problem is just the Chinese Remainder Theorem.
+One other wrinkle that tripped me up: because of the way the problem is constructed, sometimes the residue was larger than the prime.
+So you have to do some addition / modulus in the problem setup, too.

 ## Day 12

 Hopefully continuing the pattern of easy puzzles on the weekend.
 I woke up early and wanted to do AoC, so this wound up being my best result so far (17726 / 14724 — tough to get a top result on the east coast!).